 When should I apply for scholarships?

-Fall 2024 = application open now!
+Spring 2024 = application open now!

 *The Hathaway Scholarship for Wyoming high school graduates has a separate deadline.
 Please review all information on the Hathaway Scholarship page carefully.

-Full year scholarship offers for the upcoming school year will come from the financial aid office after March 31 and will continue throughout the summer.
+Full-year scholarship offers for the upcoming school year will come from the financial aid office after March 31 and will continue throughout the summer.
 Scholarship recipients are notified via email, text message, and through Self-Service when a scholarship is offered.
 Students should check their @sheridan.edu email and Self-Service accounts frequently.
 A thank you note serves as the student’s formal acceptance of the scholarship.
 A deadline will be stated in the offer email.
 The thank you note will be due to the financial aid office by the deadline indicated in the scholarship offer email.

-2023/2024 scholarship recipients are notified via email, text message, and Self-Service.
+2024/2025 scholarship recipients are notified via email, text message, and Self-Service.
 Please activate your @sheridan.edu email and Self-Service accounts as soon as possible.
 Scholarship notifications will be sent as follows: round 1 – after March 31, round 2 – after May 31, round 3 – after July 30.
 Please check your college email frequently.
 Thank you notes must be handwritten (not typed) and received in the financial aid office by the deadline indicated in the offer email.

 How do I apply for scholarships?